Susan Gauthier

 Dr. Jai S. Perumal received her medical degree from Stanley Medical College in India.
 She completed her internal medicine internship and neurology residency at Wayne State University in Detroit, Michigan, where she was chief of neurology.
 She then completed her two-year clinical neuro-immunology fellowship including multiple sclerosis at Wayne State University.
 She is a recipient of the Sylvia Lawry Fellowship of the National Multiple Sclerosis Society.
 She is a Feil multiple sclerosis clinical scholar at Weill Cornell Medical College.
 She has presented at several neurology meetings and conferences and has been published in several peer-reviewed journals.
 Dr Perumal is board-certified for neurology with additional specialized training in demyelinating disorders including multiple sclerosis.

 Dr. Perumal's research interests include disease phenotypes in multiple sclerosis, MS therapeutics and ethnic influences on disease characteristics.
-She also has an interest in MS variants including Devic's disease (neuromyelitis optica), transverse myelitis, and central nervous system manifestations of other autoimmune diseases including SLE and sarcoidosis.
+She sees patients with MS, neuromyelitis optica, transverse myelitis, CNS vasculitis, neuro-sarcoidosis, autoimmune encephalitis and central nervous system manifestations of systemic autoimmune diseases including SLE.